Ton-moy/surprise-and-serendipity/README.md

 - #### Topic Distribution Creation:
   - Use the pre-trained LDA model to generate topic distributions for all the books in the "Books" set.
 Save the topic distributions in the "topic_distrs" folder.
 You can accomplish this by running the "create_topic_distr.py" file.
 - #### Create User Preferences:
-  - We generated user preferences for all 26,374 users using five different models separately, three of which are based on Bayesian Surprise.
+  - We generated time series of user preferences for all 26,374 users using five different models separately, three of which are based on online learning of normally distributed preference vectors.
 You can generate user preferences for each model using the provided code in the "create_user_preferences" folder.
 - #### Surprising and Serendipitous Item Recommendation:
-  - Run the codes from the "surprise" and "serendipity" folders to get the final results.
+  - Run the code from the "surprise" and "serendipity" folders to get the final results.

 ## Annotated Dataset:
 The repository also includes the annotated dataset for four reference users.
 The files "User1.txt," "User2.txt," "User3.txt," and "User4.txt" contain human annotations for these users.
 Each file provides the following information in chronological order of the users' reading history: